Freya-Tenebrae/Cub3D/README.md

 - ↓ : look down
 - → : look right
 - e : interact (bonus only)
-- left click : transform a witch in a cat (bonus only) (nif i take the time to code them)
+- left click : transform a witch in a cat for a limited time (only one witch can be transformed at a time) (bonus only)

 ## Credits